Pasta processing: Measuring the raw material

 The exact amount of raw materials is very important.
 Semolina dosing is done by two methods: volumetric feed (measurement by volume), and gravimetric feed (measurement by weight).
 In volumetric feed, a specific volume of semolina is measured by variable speed screws or rotary air-lock valves.
 This method is not very accurate since the amount depends on the density of the semolina.
 In gravimetric feed, semolina is weighed by a variable speed transport system, which is equipped with a device measuring the flow.
 Although this method is more accurate, it is more expensive and needs to be isolated.

 There are different ways to determine the flow in gravimetric feeds:

 Conveyor Belt Feeds: in which one specific portion of the belt is weighed and the speed of the belt is used to calculate the semolina flow.

 Loss-in Weight Feeds: in which the change in weight of the hopper which the semolina is poured from indicates the semolina flow.

-Slanted Surface System: in which the movements of variable speed extraction elements (like screws and bolts) are measured by the electronic devices and are converted to the semolina flow.
+Slanted Surface System: in which the movements of variable speed extraction elements (such as screws and bolts) are measured by the electronic devices and are converted to the semolina flow.

 The exact amount of water needed for the dough depends on the final shape of the pasta.
 Long pastas should have less moisture content (and therefore less water) so they will be able to stretch during the extrusion.
 Short pastas need less moisture content due to rapid cutting.
 Various dosing systems are used to pump the water to the mixture.
 The most common ones are piston pumps in which the water flow rate is controlled by adjusting the piston stroke, screw feeder, and gear and lobe pumps where the speed of the rotation determines the water flow.
 In more advanced systems, electronic devices are used to regulate the water flow.